rubymonolith/inputomatic/README.md

 end
 ```

+## Further reading

+Learn more about Inputomatic.

+* [Humane Rails Forms](https://fly.io/ruby-dispatch/humane-rails-forms/) - Article about how forms can be made more humane in Rails with inputomatic.
+* [Demo App](https://inputomatic-demo.fly.dev) - Demo rails app where you can try the form fields
+* [Demo App Repo](https://github.com/rocketshipio/inputomatic-demo) - Source code of demo app

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.